109km/chat-bot-client/README.md

 ## Introduction
 The is the client side for a chat bot.
+This project also works with a server side which is integrated with `LUIS`.
+But the server's code isn't open yet.

 ## Tech stack